mhdawson/micro-app-simple-dashboard/README.md

   topic should be in the form of yyyyy,xxxx:value were yyyyy is generally a timestamp and the dasboard will extract the value after the ':' character and display it as the value for the corresponding label
-* serverPort - port on which the dashboard listens for connectsion
+* serverPort - port on which the dashboard listens for connections
 * title - title for the dashbaord paged (optional)

 As a micro-app the dashboard also supports other options like authentication and